-The existing Albury to Illabo track requires upgrading to allow the safe running of double-stacked freight trains.
+The existing Albury to Illabo track requires enhancement works to allow the safe running of double-stacked freight trains.
 To achieve this, work could include lowering or shifting the track or raising, widening, replacing or removing bridges.

 To ensure safety and a wider passage for double-stacked container trains, some signalling structures, power poles and other infrastructure will need to be moved further away from the track.
 We will also need to remove rundown and out-of-use structures in the clearance zone.

 To find the best solution, we have been investigating the local environment and considering all possible alternatives; studying road traffic movements, the usability of existing rail structures, and how works may affect local communities and existing track users.
 In the past year, we have undertaken preliminary studies and spent time speaking with communities and landowners along the rail corridor.

 Some of the work includes:

 - undertaking preliminary field studies such as ecology, geotechnical and heritage studies to gain an understanding of the existing environmental features, technical challenges and opportunities

 - conducting engineering desktop and field studies to understand issues and opportunities within the project area